 3. Garage Size and Layout

-The size and layout of your garage—whether it's a small, enclosed space or a large, open area—will influence which type of air conditioner is most suitable.
+The physical footprint of your garage—whether a compact single-car layout or a sprawling workshop—will influence which type of air conditioner is most suitable.

 4. Heating and Cooling Needs

-If you plan to use your garage year-round as a workshop, gym, or living space, consider a mini-split system that offers both heating and cooling.
-Many models provide reliable heating even in very cold temperatures.
+If you plan to use your garage year-round as a gym or home office, choose a heat pump mini split.
+Many modern models deliver reliable heating even when temperatures plummet.

 5. Noise Levels